pideu-mh/pan1781-sn-gcja5-BLE/README.md

 ![image info](./images/toolchain_manager.png)

 Make sure to use the "Toolchain Manager" (1) from the nRF Connect for Desktop application and use the "Open VS Code" option (2) to launch Visual Studio Code.

+> ⚠️ Please use the latest version that is available, which is v2.3.0 at the time of the writing of this document.

 # Project Initialization